My work plays on combinations and contrasts.

 Complex digital design using computer algorithms and a contemporary aesthetic juxtaposed against traditional ornament and craftsmanship resulting in works of extreme intricacy articulating themes of identity, place and belonging.
 As a Jordanian and British dual national having lived most of my life in the United Arab Emirates, there is a frequent sense of being ‘without a place’ which appears in the pieces I make.

 The visual vocabulary to which I'm most drawn is the language of pattern and ornament.
 It fascinates me endlessly with each line, curve, symmetry and rhythm sharing ideas and stories.
 I use ornament and pattern as a way to document my experience with sources ranging from electronic music, to Arabic geometry, embroidery, to topographic contour markings.

-Each piece begins with a single line and a circle which then are built into units to make up larger drawings.
-The digital drawings are developed across numerous layers using a combination of custom and Adobe software.
-A work is built on a physical and digital system using many units and parts in order to achieve the scale, detail and depth required.
-Once the drawings are complete they are cut in numerous layers on paper and mylar using a customised laser machine.
+Each work begins with a single line and a circle which then are built into digital units to make up larger drawings using a combination of software tools.
+Once the drawings are complete they are cut in numerous layers out of paper and mylar using a customised laser machine.

-A single piece can take months to design, weeks to cut and can comprise of up to 200 individual layers.
-The final overlays are done entirely by hand.
-Ink and acrylic poured over mylar to create intensity of colour, hand applied crystals to create multi-faceted depths and an ever changing surface.
+A single piece can take months to design, weeks to cut and can comprise of hundreds of individual parts.
+The final development is carried out entirely by hand with each part glued individually and combined with ink poured over mylar to create intensity of colour.